 Roundtrip tickets are $18 for adults, $9 for kids ages 6-12, and kids 5 and younger are free. (prices are subject to change)

 Once you’ve got your tickets in hand, head to the dock for the 15-20 minute ferry ride over to the marina at Caladesi Island.
+Keep in mind that they no longer allow beach carts or wagons on board the ferry due to safety reasons, but strollers and wheelchairs are still allowed.

 The marina is where you will find a cafe, gift shop, and restrooms/showers.
 From there, you will walk the boardwalk to the beach where you’ll find your spot for the day.